1980 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1980-S DCAM Nickel Value

-San Francisco minted 3,554,806 proof-only nickels sold exclusively in annual proof sets priced at $10 each.
+San Francisco minted 3,554,806 proof-only nickels in 1980, sold exclusively in annual proof sets priced at $10 each.
 These never entered circulation.
-Modern proof technology ensured consistent deep cameo contrast between frosted devices and mirror fields.
+Modern proof technology at San Francisco ensured consistent Deep Cameo (DCAM) contrast between the coin’s frosted raised devices and deeply mirrored flat fields.

-Examples grading PR-69 Deep Cameo are abundant and affordable.
-PR-70 Deep Cameo specimens are scarcer but remain accessible due to sufficient certified population.
+Examples grading PR-69 Deep Cameo are abundant and very affordable — one of the best entry points in the entire 1980 nickel series.
+PR-70 Deep Cameo specimens are scarcer but still accessible due to a sufficient certified population.
 Most coins preserved in original packaging maintain PR-68 to PR-69 condition.

-The highest auction price reached $1,528 for a PR-70 Deep Cameo specimen in June 2013.
-Most PR-69 examples trade under $10, making this an approachable proof issue.
+The highest auction price reached $1,528 for a PR-70 Deep Cameo specimen sold in June 2013.
+Most PR-69 examples trade under $10, making this an approachable proof issue for beginners and seasoned collectors alike.

 1980-S DCAM Nickel Price/Grade Chart